 – Embedded medical devices

-– Implant, wearable and nearable medical sensors and actuators
+– Implant, wearable and wearable medical sensors and actuators

-– Modeling, simulating and implementing wearable CPS and IoT
+– Modelling, simulating and implementing wearable CPS and IoT

 – Medical device regulation